Frequently Asked Questions

 When do we pay for our charter?

 Do we need to tip the captain?
 Tipping the captain is your prerogative.
 If he does a good job, it is always appreciated.
-Captain Troy’s main focus is to ensure the mate is taken care of and compensated for his services.
+While checking out and paying with a credit card, we do have a screen that gives you the option to add a tip in the form of a percentage on the same page where your signature goes.

 Cancellation and Weather Policies

-You must notify us within 14 days before the day of your charter in order to cancel this trip without a penalty.
-If you fail to show, you will be charged the full amount plus tip.
+We are not jerks and we hate to charge any cancellation fee.
+However, If you fail to show, you will be charged the full amount plus tip, even if you test positive for covid 19.
 You must call me or email me with a cancellation request.
 If you email me and do not get a confirmation or a response, you need to check your spam box, because I do respond to every cancellation.
-If you book a trip within the 14 day period and then want to cancel, you are responsible for the entire trip.

 What is your bad weather policy?